Home / Retirement planner / Preparing for retirement / The sprint finish: How to boost your super before retirement

 Downsizer contribution

-When you sell a home you have owned for 10 years or more and you’re 55 or older, you have an opportunity to make a downsizer contribution of up to $300,000 to super.
+When you sell a property you have owned for 10 years or more that is fully or partially exempt from capital gains tax (CGT) under the main residence exemption and you’re 55 or older, you have an opportunity to make a downsizer contribution of up to $300,000 to super.

 If you and your spouse lived in the home together, you’re both eligible to contribute.

 Despite the name, you don’t need to be downsizing or even purchasing a new home at all.
-It is the sale of a home owned longer than 10 years that triggers eligibility.
+It is the sale of your current or previous home owned longer than 10 years, that triggers eligibility.

 Example: Chun and Mei